javivelasco/react-css-themr/README.md

 render(content, document.getElementById('app'));
 ```

 The main idea is to inject classnames objects for each component via context.
 This way you can have the whole theme in a single place and forget about including styles in every require.
-Any component `Button` or `Dialog` from will use the provided styles in the context.
+Any `Button` or `Dialog` component will use the styles provided in the context.

 ## API